WHERE ARE WE GOING?

 Recommended itinerary: Bruges - Ostend - Leffinge

-We point the bow of our houseboat towards the coast: canals that become estuaries, seagulls circling overhead and the scent of salt in the air.
-In Ostend, we can enjoy lunch with a sea view and a stroll along the Albert I Promenade; then back inland, where the landscape is composed of fields and rows of trees all the way to Leffinge.
+We set the bow of our houseboat towards the coast: canals that become estuaries, seagulls circling overhead, and the scent of salt in the air.
+In Ostend , we can enjoy lunch with a sea view and a stroll along the Albert I Promenade; then back inland, where the landscape is composed of fields and rows of trees as far as Leffinge.
 If we want to feel a little like locals, we can take our bikes and go for a ride.

 Eighth day